Indicator ValueType can possibly used by Investfly to validate expression and optimize experience for users

 Args:

-params: User supplied input parameter values.
+params: User supplied indicator parameter values.
+The keys match the keys from IndicatorSpec.params.

 Returns: